Cilantro: Love It Or Hate It, And How To Grow It

 Organic growers use Bacillus thuringiensis, or Bt, to target caterpillars of butterflies and moths.
 This naturally occurring bacterium disrupts the caterpillar’s digestive system, and the insect dies a day or so after ingesting it.
 Spray when you notice the caterpillars or the missing foliage.
 It’s safe to use on edibles; just rinse the foliage before using.

-When I sold plants at farmers’ markets, a few customers asked for cilantro, dill, or parsley plants “with eggs”.
+When I sold plants at Maryland farmers’ markets, a few customers asked for cilantro, dill, or parsley plants “with eggs”.
 The next customer in line, perplexed, would ask, “Why did she want eggs on the plants?”
 And then I’d explain, briefly, the life cycle of this pretty pollinator.
 Before long, many customers were asking for plants with eggs or caterpillars.

 If you enjoy butterflies but want your herbs, too, simply plant more than you had planned.
 It would be wise, though, to protect some of the plants with screening.
 Or…